firatozdemir/al-bsq/README.md

 #### Active Learning for Segmentation Based on Bayesian Sample Querying

 A representativeness metric proposed for the acquisition function of an active learning framework.
-The code here implements the representativeness aspect of the two stage (uncertainty + representativeness) acqusition function proposed by Ozdemir et. al. 2019 (links will follow).
+The code here implements the representativeness aspect of the two stage (uncertainty + representativeness) acqusition function proposed by [Ozdemir et. al. 2021](https://doi.org/10.1016/j.knosys.2020.106531).
 Please feel free to report any issues/bugs.

 ## Data I/O